nicedozie4u/Project18/project18.md

 ![](./images/dynamodb%20table.png)

-- We need to run terraform init command to migrate our state files from our local system to the remote s3 bucket
+**- We need to run terraform init command to migrate our state files from our local system to the remote s3 bucket**

 ![](./images/final%20terraform%20init.png)